fredhutchio/tfcb_2019/lectures/lecture15/README.md

 - Apply functions from `numpy` to manipulate multidimensional numeric data
 - Import, manipulate, and visualize data with pandas
+- Understand and apply common methods in machine learning using scikit-learn

 ## Class materials